KC-git-usr/LeetCode/README.md

 * My professional/academic work is confidential and not open source

-(My commit on 10th Feb 2023 was a mammoth because I was just submitting my solutions on LeetCode until then, but started committing on my GitHub only since that day)
+(My initial commit was a mammoth because I was just submitting my solutions on LeetCode until then, but started committing on my GitHub only since that day)